-Protect confidential and proprietary information: Do not post any private, restricted or sensitive information about the university and its students, staff, faculty or alumni.
+Protect confidential and proprietary information: Do not post private, restricted or sensitive information about the university or its students, staff, faculty or alumni.
 Types of private information include FERPA-protected student information, Social Security numbers, credit card numbers and medical records.

 Definitions for private, restricted and sensitive information can be found on the glossary page at https://www.cu.edu/ope/policy/policy-resources-and-tools.
 Employees must still follow the applicable federal requirements such as FERPA and HIPAA, as well as NCAA regulations.
 Adhere to all applicable university privacy and confidentiality policies.